Graph Neural Networks with convolutional ARMA filters: Rational filters for graph signals

-To illustrate how an ARMA filter accounts for larger sections of the graph compared to a polynomial filter of the same order, consider a dynamic process on the graph $\x^{(0)}, \x^{(1)}, \x^{(2)}, \dots$ defined by the map $\x^{(t+1)} = \L \x^{(t)}$.
-The representation $\bar{\x}^{(t)}$ given by a polynomial filter is

-which is a regression on the evolution of the diffusion process on the graph, starting from the current state.
-The ARMA filter introduces an additional term

-which is a regression over the (unknown) graph process driven by the representation $\bar{\x}$.
-This additional term makes the model more robust to noise and captures longer dynamics on the graph since $\bar{\x}$ depends, in turn, on several propagation steps.
-By rearranging terms and using the previous map definition, we recover Eq.~\ref{eq:arma_node_space}:
+Notice that by setting $q_k = 0$, for every $k$, one recovers a polynomial filter, which is considered as the MA term of the model.
+The inclusion of the additional AR term encoded by these coefficients makes the ARMA model robust to noise and allows to capture longer dynamics on the graph since $\bar{\x}$ depends, in turn, on several steps of propagation of the node features.
+This is the key to capturing longer dependencies and more global structures on the graph, compared to a polynomial filter with the same degree.

-The Laplacian appearing in the denominator of \eqref{eq:arma_node_space} implies a matrix inversion and a multiplication with a dense matrix, which is inefficient to implement in a GNN.
-To circumvent this issue, CayleyNets~\cite{levie2017cayleynets} approximate the inverse with a fixed number of Jacobi iterations, by using an elaborated and computationally intensive formulation to avoid numerical instability.